KarlAruEE/tcw/README.md

 - [X] Return correct available times filtered by workshop names
 - [X] Return correct available times filtered by vehicle types
 - [X] Return 400 when queried workshop doesn't change queried vehicle type
-- [X] Return 400 when invalid date format
-- [X] Return 400 when from date is after until date
 - [X] Return 404 when no workshops found
 - [X] Return 404 when queried workshop is not found